aliyaliyuan/ASLingo/README.md

 ASL is the third most taught language in the US, however, many people from the hearing community do not know any ASL.
 ASLingo is a ML model for ASL education that I am developinging using Google's MediaPipe
 ML model.
 I am not fluent in ASL, but wanted to make a tool that makes ASL education more accessible (and I'm learning ASL as I go).
-The ultimate goal is to have a model that can translate ASL based on live-video capture and can identify if the user is signing correctly or not.
-The feedback will give users more confidence and increase their chances of communicating with people actually fluent in ASL.
+I am developing a model that can translate ASL based on live-video capture and can identify if the user is signing correctly or not.
+This tool is not meant to replace instructors or interpretors or interactions with real people, but rather to instill confidence and provide ample opportunities to practice.
+With confidence, users will be more likely to interact with other ASL speakers.

 For the purposes of this prototype, I want the model to be able to translate and give feedback on a user's ability to sign the alphabet, 100 common words in ASL, and 10 basic phrases.
 I recognize that ASL has more complex elements (facial expression, grammar, etc.), but I want to start simple.